 The Bob Critique

-(or why any claim of learning needs to include an analysis of observations across trials)
+(or why any claim of learning needs to include an analysis of observations across time)

 Consider Bob, who is engaged in a repeated guessing task.
 In the beginning of every trial, the experimenter makes an identical and independent draw from a symmetric distribution on a set of real numbers.
 Bob is asked to provide his best guess of that trial-specific draw.
 After Bob's guess, the trial-specific draw is revealed to Bob.
 While Bob is not explicitly given the distribution, he can learn it from experience.